rebeccapeltz/portfolio-image-resizing/README.md

 In step 2 the student will collect images to use in the web pages that make up this project:

-- 8 images that show their work
+- 1 image that show their work for home page (up to 8)
+- 1 image for each project page (up to 8)
 - 4 images that show their skills
 - a picutre of themselves